 Right now, you have some clothes in your closet that you need to get rid of.
-Maybe you have some items that no longer fit, or no longer fit your lifestyle.
+Maybe you have some items that no longer fit––or no longer fit your lifestyle.
 You might need more space in your closet or maybe you've decided to embrace a minimalist lifestyle and want to purge anything that doesn't bring you joy.
 Whatever the reason, here are 14 ways to get rid of clothes you no longer wear.

 - Sell Gently Used Clothing at Your Local Consignment Shop